SU-SWS/stanford_news/modules/stanford_news_views/README.md

 * **3 Item news list block with page**   r
 The three item news list block displays exactly three of the most recent news items in a formatted list.
 The list contains a thumbnail, title, date, tags, and short description.

-* **Manage Content**
-This contains a view for the stanford_manage feature.
-It provides a bulk operation view where content authors can make changes to multiple news items in one task.